 Mental Capacity Act and Code of Practice

-Mental Capacity is governed by the Mental Capacity Act 2005 and there is a Mental Capacity Code of Practice which gives guidance for decisions made under the Act.
+Mental Capacity is governed by the Mental Capacity Act 2005.
+There is also a Mental Capacity Code of Practice which gives guidance for decisions made under the Act.
 The Code of Practice tells you what you must do when you act or make decisions on behalf of people who can’t act or make those decisions for themselves.
-The Code has statutory force, which means that certain categories of people have a legal duty to have regard to it when working with or caring for adults who may lack capacity.
-A POA should consider the Code when making decisions regarding the donor’s capacity.
+The Code has statutory force, which means that certain categories of people have a legal duty to abide by it.
+Thi is when working with or caring for adults who may lack capacity.
+An attorney should consider the Code when making decisions regarding the donor’s capacity.

 Mental Capacity Act: 5 key principles